kvalge/customer-churn-python/README.md

 Description of columns:
 LoyaltyID.
 Customer_ID: A unique ID that identifies each customer.
-Senior_Citizen: Indicates if the customer is 65 or older: Yes, No.
+Senior_Citizen: Indicates if the customer is up to 65 or older: Yes, No.
 Partner: Indicates if the customer has partner: Yes, No.
 Dependents: Indicates if the customer lives with any dependents: Yes, No. Dependents could be children, parents, grandparents, etc.